[Back to Formatted Version]

 These materials represent his work in the field of nuclear reactor safety, and reactor vibration and noise monitoring systems.
 The collection documents the depth of Zigler’s involvement in the development of these fields, and underscores his involvement in the professional organizations Symposium on Reactor Noise (SMORN) and the American Society of Mechanical Engineers (ASME).
 The bulk of the items consist of articles and other published items by individuals, including Zigler, or organizations, such as Babcock & Wilcox or the U.S. Nuclear Regulatory Commission.

 Of particular note are Zigler's notes on improvements to emergency preparedness and technical support for future nuclear power plant accidents.
 These improvements are included in Zigler’s collected “TMI-II Gems” under the title “Recommendations for Improved Readiness for Future Nuclear Incidents.”
 This collection further includes papers written by Zigler and others on the accident and its aftermath, data and notes collected as Zigler assessed the problem with the reactor unit, and correspondence concerning Zigler’s work on the TMI-II unit accident.
 The bulk of the collection is in Series 2.
-A small volume of electronic records are available in the Special Collections and Archives Research Center Reading Room or upon request.
+The electronic records in Digital folder 1 are available upon request.

 Biographical / Historical Notes